Financial stocks push UK's FTSE lower as Scottish vote nears

 By Sudip Kar-Gupta

-LONDON, Sept 16 (Reuters) - Britain’s top share index fell on Tuesday, with financial stocks underperforming as investors showed reluctance to buy up new positions before Scotland’s independence vote on Thursday.
+LONDON, Sept 16 (Reuters) - Britain’s top share index fell on Tuesday, with financial stocks underperforming as investors showed reluctance to buy up new positions due to uncertainty before Scotland’s independence vote on Thursday.

 “With the uncertainty around the Scottish election, we’re seeing a bit of a risk-off mentality, with investors prepared to sit on cash,” said Dafydd Davies, partner at Charles Hanover Investments.

-Online fashion retailer ASOS, which is not listed on the benchmark FTSE 100 index but is part of the broader London stock market, slumped by 8.9 percent, after the company was hit by a 2014-2015 profit downgrade.
+Online fashion retailer ASOS, which is not listed on the benchmark FTSE 100 index, but is part of the broader London stock market, slumped by 7.6 percent, after the company was hit by a 2014-2015 profit downgrade.

-Traders said caution over the U.S. Federal Reserve’s two-day policy meeting starting on Tuesday would also peg back stock markets, with investors seeking clues on the likely timing of the first U.S. rate hike in more than eight years.
+Traders said caution over the U.S. Federal Reserve’s two-day policy meeting, which starts on Tuesday, was also set to peg back stock markets, with investors seeking clues on the likely timing of the first U.S. rate hike in more than eight years.

 “I‘m a seller of rallies at the moment.
 We’re seeing a downward bias on the FTSE,” said Beaufort Securities sales trader Basil Petrides.